MOTORCYCLE ACCIDENT VICTIMS’ LEGAL HELP

 Crashes involve a range of possible factors, but inattention by a driver of a car or truck plays a role in many cases.
 But the driver of the car may blame the motorcycle for engaging in risky behavior.
 For example, the at-fault driver might argue the motorcyclist was “lane splitting,” which involves a rider operating his motorcycle between two lanes of stopped or slowly moving cars.
 Accidents in which lane splitting took place can lead to a complicated claim.
 Some states allow bikers to lane split, but other states don’t have clear laws on the books about this type of maneuver.

 Whatever protection is offered by the style and design of the helmet and protective gear worn by the rider, nothing can eliminate all injury risk.
 Even a minor motorcycle accident that the rider can “walk away from” may still cause victims to miss work and require costly medical treatment or rehabilitation.
 Of course, serious injuries often lead to more expensive medical and prolonged rehabilitative care, or possibly a wrongful death case.

 Among the injuries often associated with motorcycles are brain injuries and spinal cord injuries.
 However, there are many others that emergency rooms have become familiar with, including:

 - Foot fractures

 - Amputated limbs

 Every day, people are injured or killed in motorcycle accidents.
-If this happens to you or a loved one, contact Slocumb Law Firm.
+If this happens to you or a loved one, contact the Mike Slocumb Law Firm.
 Our motorcycle accident lawyers fight to see that you get the compensation that is rightfully yours.